EXALAB/exalab.github.io/privacypolicyforplay/ubsp/index.md

 ### android.permission.READ_PHONE_STATE:

-Allows read only access to phone state, including the phone number of the device, current cellular network information, the status of any ongoing calls, and a list of any PhoneAccounts registered on the device.

-We use this permission to get info such as cellular state so application could operate base on its status.
-We will never use this permission to access contacts, nor sending any data acquired to external server.
+Used to get current cellular network information.

+### android.permission.ACCESS_FINE_LOCATION:

+Used to check device current gps status is disabled or enabled, etc.

+Please note that we request permission just because our applications need it, we did not collect any data from our user, nor sending any acquired data to external server.